Optimally weighted average derivative effects: Warfarin dose example

 We illustrate the proposed estimators using the IWPC \citep{Cunningham2009} dataset, which has also been reanalysed several times in literature on dynamic treatment rule estimation \citep{Schulz2021,Wallace2018,Chen2016}.
 Reproduction code for this analysis is available at \verb|github.com/ohines/alse|.
 The data consists of $n=1732$ patients receiving Warfarin therapy, which is a commonly prescribed anticoagulant used to treat thrombosis and thromboembolism.
 We consider least squares estimands for the effect of Warfarin dose $(A)$ on international normalised ratio (INR) $(Y)$, which is a measure of blood clotting function, given 13 other patient characteristics $(\bm{Z})$, including genetic data, as described in \cite{Cunningham2009}.

 Fitted models were obtained using the Super Learner \citep{VanDerLaan2007}, an ensemble learning method, implemented in the \verb|SuperLearner| package in R. This used 20 cross validation folds, and a `learner library' containing various routines (\verb|glm|, \verb|glmnet|, \verb|gam|, \verb|xgboost|, \verb|ranger|).
-Additional results which use the `discrete' Super Learner for model fitting are presented in Appendix \ref{appendix:iwpc_extra}.
-The discrete Super Learner selects the regression algorithm in the learner library which minimises a cross validated estimate of e.g. the mean squared error loss, whereas the Super Learner minmizes the same loss by taking a convex combination of learners.
-For the sample splitting algorithms (Algorithm 2), $K=20$ folds were chosen (between 10 to 20 folds is typical for cross-fitting procedures).
+Additional results which use the `discrete' Super Learner for model fitting are presented in \myappendix \ref{appendix:iwpc_extra}.
+The discrete Super Learner selects the regression algorithm in the learner library which minimises a cross validated estimate of e.g. the mean squared error loss, whereas the Super Learner minimizes the same loss by taking a convex combination of learners.
+For the sample splitting algorithms (Algorithm SS), $K=20$ folds were chosen (between 10 to 20 folds is typical for cross-fitting procedures).

 The results, presented in Table \ref{IWPCresults}, suggest that increased Warfarin is associated with an increase in INR.
 We see that the estimators for $\Psi$ tend to have narrower confidence intervals than estimators for $\psi$, with commensurately smaller Wald based P-values for the corresponding `zero-effect' null (i.e. the null hypothesis that $\Psi = 0$ vs. the null hypothesis that $\psi=0$).
 This type of difference is to be expected, based on the efficiency arguments presented in Section \ref{crump_type_result}.
-Additionally, the estimators for $\psi$, which use the R-learner for conditional effect estimation (Algorithms 1B and 2B) give more credible estimates than those that use the direct approach (Algorithms 1A and 2A), in the sense that they are of a similar order of magnitude to the $\Psi$ estimates.
-Moreover, we see that sample splitting leads to more credible estimates, compared with no sample splitting, as evident in Algorithms 2A versus 1A.
-This difference is because sample splitting helps to control for overfitting of the functional estimators.
+Additionally, the estimators for $\psi$, which use the R-learner for conditional effect estimation (Algorithms noSS-B and SS-B) give more credible estimates than those that use the direct approach (Algorithms noSS-A and SS-A), in the sense that they are of a similar order of magnitude to the $\Psi$ estimates.
+Moreover, we see that sample splitting leads to more credible estimates, compared with no sample splitting, as evident in Algorithms SS-A versus noSS-A. This difference is because sample splitting helps to control for overfitting of the functional estimators.